UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Education

 Fidelity’s educational material is very good, particularly for those who are new to investing.
-I really liked the Fidelity Library, where you can see various investment and retirement guides in video and written form.
+I really like the Insights page, where you can see various investment and retirement guides both in video and written form.
 I found terms such as ‘investment trust’ and ‘exchange-traded funds’ (ETFs) were explained in a way that is easy to understand.

-There are monthly webinars, the option to receive daily emails featuring investment ideas and various guides in written and video form.
-Fidelity has its own U.K. YouTube channel giving video walkthroughs, tips and guidance.
+There are monthly webinars, the option to receive daily emails featuring investment ideas, and various video and written guides.
+Fidelity has its own U.K. YouTube channel giving video walkthroughs, tips, and guidance, although it's not updated very often.

 Feature Fidelity International logoFidelity International